paras42/Hello_World_Deep_Learning/README.md

 # Hello_World_Deep_Learning
-Hello World Introduction to Deep Learning for Medical Image Classification

 This is a high-level introduction into practical machine learning for purposes of medical image classification.

 In this tutorial, we use the Tensorflow framework as it is currently the most actively used and the Keras library, which a high-level application programming interface that simplifies working with Tensorflow.